vic-ma/howtodismantle.github.io/_posts/2024-04-16-Expect-the-unexpected-How-to-handle-SAP-exceptions-in-LUA-scripting.md

 peakboard.log(returntable.count .. ' rows found')
 {% endhighlight %}

-The trick is to understand that the `execute` function must be placed within a try-catch-block.
-We can easily spot the pattern in the code below.
+The trick is to understand that the `execute` function must be placed inside a try-catch block:

 {% highlight lua %}
 local res, ex = trycatch(function()